 Of course, if you could qualify for a 0% balance transfer card you’ll have as many as 18 months’ interest free, which might be enough time for you to pay off the new balance.

-You can get a Free Debt Consolidation Quote to see what rates are available right now.
+Get a Free Debt Consolidation Quote to see what rates are available right now!